hashicorp/consul/website/source/docs/agent/options.html.md

 * <a name="_dev"></a><a href="#_dev">`-dev`</a> - Enable development server
   mode.
 This is useful for quickly starting a Consul agent with all persistence options turned off, enabling an in-memory server which can be used for rapid prototyping or developing against the API.
 In this mode, [Connect is enabled](/docs/connect/configuration.html) and will by default create a new root CA certificate on startup.
 This mode is **not** intended for production use as it does not write any data to disk.
+The gRPC port is also defaulted to `8502` in this mode.

 * <a name="_disable_host_node_id"></a><a href="#_disable_host_node_id">`-disable-host-node-id`</a> - Setting
   this to true will prevent Consul from using information from the host to generate a deterministic node ID,